-PRE/CO-REQUISITE: GER 200Y or GER201H
+PRE-/CO-REQUISITE: GER 200Y/201H or placement test

 This course introduces students to basic concepts & vocabulary needed in the German business context.
 Course objectives are to increase the student's proficiency in the four skills (speaking, listening, reading and writing) - with special emphasis on selected German business topics to assist students in better understanding the German business world.